Growing a global community of educators through virtual events

 Like many of you, I am desperate to find resources, and most of all advice, from colleagues," said Carmen Rudin, Multicultural Liaison at St. Louis Public Schools.
 "This is what our school districts should be providing for our teachers and school staff!”

 As a parent, I appreciate hearing the various perspectives of other educators as the shared teaching and learning experiences assist my own efforts in thinking and supporting my own children in at-home learning," said Vera Woolard, Program Manager at Participate Learning.

-What’s next for the community
+What’s next for the Community of Practice

 As the new school year starts, Participate Learning will continue to provide learning and leading experiences for educators within the community.
 The community will stay free and open to educators so that they can access the support and community they need for remote teaching.

 When asked what advice they would provide to those looking to build similar communities, Macumber and Knight were quick to highlight the importance of relationships and listening.